tranvietcuong03/weather_forecasting/README.md

 | 4     | 2013-01-05 | 6.000000  | 86.833333| 3.700000   | 1016.500000   |

 ## Analyzing:
-* Look at the descriptive statistics of the data:
+* Look at the descriptive statistics of the data: <br>
 |        | Meantemp  | Humidity  | Wind Speed | Mean Pressure |
 |--------|-----------|-----------|------------|---------------|
 | Count  | 1462.000000 | 1462.000000 | 1462.000000 | 1462.000000  |